recmo/Principia/README.md

 ### Statements
 The language consists of a list of statements, each followed by a newline (or more precisely, a paragraph separator).
 Statements are of the general form:

-	out₁ out₂ … operator_symbol in₁ in₂ …
+	outbound₁ outbound₂ … statement_kind inbound₁ inbound₂ …

-Where `out` and `in` are identifiers or literals and `operator_symbol` is one of the six language specific statements symbols:
+Where `outbound` are identifiers and `inbound` can be both identifiers, literals and expressions.
+The `statement_kind` is one of six specific symbols:

 * `≔` call
 * `↦` closure